hmlongco/RxSwiftWidgets/README.md

 ### Done

 That's it.
-That's all of the code to define the entire screen ([minus the data loading code in the view model](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserListWidget.swift)).
+Go back up and look at the full code sample again and you'll see *all* of the code to define the entire screen ([minus the data loading code in the view model](https://github.com/hmlongco/RxSwiftWidgets/blob/master/RxSwiftWidgetsDemo/Application/Users/UserListWidget.swift)).
 You didn't manually create and configure a UITableViewController.
 No delegates.
 No datasources.

 A complete table view with navigation, custom table view cells, dynamic data, and pull-to-refresh, in just under 30 lines of code.
 Interested?

 ## Want More Details?

 Just for good measure, here's the code for the *UserDetailsWidget*.
-(42 lines of code)
+(Just 42 lines of code)

 ```
 struct UserDetailsWidget: WidgetView {